Have you had a lot of bad experiences when dating men? Do you find yourself asking why you attract such rotten boyfriends? I know I do!

 There’s nothing wrong with being enthusiastic about a new relationship.
 However, if a man is trying to make things move too fast, you should take a step back.
 Some men will rush to get you to move in with them under the guise of being head over heels in love with you.
 In reality, it can be a tactic to isolate you from your friends and family.
 Know exactly what you’re getting into and take things at a pace you’re comfortable with.

-6. He defends the bad behaviour of other men
+6. He defends the bad behavior of other men

 7. You want to ‘Fix’ him